MeshaMakes/PenNote/README.md

 ## **Installation**
 ###### You may have to run ```pub.get``` in ```pubspec.ymal``` if any errors occur

+**Please note that this is being buildt for android first so you will need and android device to run on, and secondly in my preferred way of doing things I code all the UI elements then add the functionality afterwards so in the start nothing may work iinitially so bare with me.**

 In the command terminal, run the following commands:

 ```